 Research and development of bIoTope project technologies will continue through December 2018.
-The following public results developed during the first 9 months of the project are available for download:
+The following public results developed during the first half of the project are available for download:

 D2.2 Evaluation Methodology for Pilots Validation - This report describes the approach that will be utilised to evaluate all pilot case implementations of the bIoTope technologies in order to ensure high quality results are produced by the project.
 The evaluation will be used to monitor the progress of bIoTope in achieving the targeted innovations and will be used to assess the technical approaches of bIoTope and refine bIoTope’s research and development specifications during the operation of the project.